jenkins-infra/jenkins.io/content/blog/2010/2010-09-04-hudson-events-calendar.md

 ---
-layout: post
+:layout: post
-title: Hudson Events Calendar
+:title: Hudson Events Calendar
-nodeid: 251
+:nodeid: 251
-created: 1283626934
+:created: 1283626934
-tags:
+:tags:
 - general
 - meta
+:author: rtyler
 ---
 Just wanted to let everybody know that I've gone ahead and added a [Calendar](/calendar) for all the upcoming Hudson-related events.